 Antisemitism: Understanding and Countering this Hatred Today

-This program helps teachers educate about antisemitism today and its connection with the Holocaust.
-Educators gain strategies to help students respond to and counter contemporary antisemitism and forms of hate.
+It is critical for young people to understand the dangers of antisemitism today and the threat that it poses to both Jewish and non-Jewish populations.
+This program helps teachers to educate about antisemitism, examining its complexities from historic and contemporary perspectives.
+Educators gain strategies to help students respond to and counter antisemitism and forms of hate.

 Advancing Civic Participation through Holocaust Education

 Studying the Holocaust imparts essential lessons of civic values, including justice, tolerance, and the importance of democratic liberties.
-This program examines how lessons of history can instill the importance of civic action in young people from all backgrounds.
 By using Echoes pedagogical approach and examining the rise of the Nazi party, participants bridge memory into action and inspire students to participate in political processes in their community.

 Analyzing Propaganda and Teaching Media Literacy: The Holocaust as a Case Study